giantswarm/crossplane-examples/aws-provider/postgresdb/README.md

 1. Create a secret for the database

+   Before we can create the database, we need to create a secret for the database that we can use to connect to it.

    ```bash
    kubectl create secret generic -n default aws-rds-db-pass \
      --from-literal=database-password=$(pwgen -sn 20 1)
    ```

 1. Apply the contents of the `xrd` folder.

+   Inside the `xrd` folder, we define the [`Composition`](./xrd/composition.yaml) and [`Definition`](./xrd/definition.yaml) of our database, including all the network components we need for our database to be reachable from the cluster VPC.

+   These must be applied before we can make a claim against them.

    ```bash
    kubectl apply -f xrd